 - specify the default (for example, the amount you are behind in repayments)

 - specify the action required to fix the default

 - give you a minimum of 30 days to fix the default including any scheduled repayment (and specify when it must be fixed)

 - that the repossession and sale of the mortgaged property may not repay the entire debt

-- include a notice giving information about your right to give a hardship notice (ask for a repayment arrangement on the grounds of financial hardship) and your rights to lodge a complain in external dispute resolution.
+- include a notice giving information about your right to give a hardship notice (ask for a repayment arrangement on the grounds of financial hardship) and your rights to lodge a complaint in the Australian Financial Complaints Authority.

 - tell you what may happen if the default is not fixed within the time set which includes:

 - make the whole debt payable

 - list a default on your credit report